ASPIRE (Breast Pain Pathway Rapid Evaluation)

 Capacity pressure on breast unit diagnostic services is recognised and to address this several units have developed specific pathways for the management of patients with isolated breast pain or mastalgia with different pathways at various stages of development, implementation and evaluation.

+Consistent with a commitment to “no innovation without evaluation” ABS are running a multicentre platform study to evaluate these pathways and to deliver them.
 The primary outcome will be pathway safety measured by the number of breast cancers diagnosed in the 12 months following assessment.
 Patient satisfaction and costs of different approaches will also be assessed.

 ASPIRE Leads